For many people with incontinence, the following self-help tips and lifestyle changes are enough to relieve symptoms.

 High-impact exercise puts pressure on your pelvic floor muscles and can increase leakage.
 Sit-ups can also make you leak by straining your pelvic floor muscles.
 If you want to strengthen your pelvic floor to relieve symptoms, replace jogging and aerobics classes with Pilates.
 This gentle method of stretching and strengthening core muscles is becoming more popular as a treatment for stress incontinence.

-4. Avoid lifting
+4. Avoid lifting if you have incontinence

 Lifting puts strain on your pelvic floor muscles so avoid it wherever you can.
 When you do need to lift something, such as when picking up children or shopping bags, tighten your pelvic floor muscles before and during the lift.